-• Ensuring there is a Children Missing Education Policy in place and that this is regularly reviewed and updated.
+- Ensuring there is a Children Missing Education Policy in place and that this is regularly reviewed and updated. - Ensuring school staff receive adequate training on attendance

 The headteacher is responsible for:

 - The day-to-day implementation and management of this policy and all relevant procedures across the school. - Appointing a member of the SLT to the attendance officer role. - Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence.